 After reading this article, you might have questions about EINs that haven't been answered.
 The good news is that you can speak to a qualified legal professional in your area now.
-A small business attorney can answer questions specific to your business needs, help you apply for an EIN, and more.
-Start the process with a free attorney match.
+An attorney can answer questions specific to your business needs, help you stay in compliance, and make sure your taxes are in order.
+Consider speaking with a tax attorney with business experience today in order to avoid legal headaches down the road.